 XIV.
-And be it further enacted, That there shall be allowed, upon the Exportation from Newfoundland to Canada of Rum or other Spirits, being the Produce of the British Possessions in South America or the West Indies, a Drawback of the full Duties of Customs which shall have been paid upon the Importation thereof from any of the said Places into Newfoundland, provided Proof on Oath be made to the Satisfaction of the Collector and Controller of the Customs at the Port from whence such Rum or other Spirits shall be so Exported that the full duties on the importation of such Rum or other Spirits at the said Port had been paid, and that a Certificate be produced under the Hands and Seals of the Collector and Controller of the Customs at Quebec, that such Rum or other Spirits had been duly landed in Canada: Provided always, that no Drawback shall be allowed upon any such Rum or other Spirits unless the same shall be shipped within one year from the day of the Importation of the same, nor unless such drawback shall be duly claimed within One Year from the Day of such Shipment.
+And be it further enacted, That there shall be allowed, upon the Drawback on Rum, Exportation from Newfoundland to Canadu of Rum or other Spirits, being &c at British Possesthe Produce of the British Possessions in South America or the West vions, exported from Newfoundland to Jadies, a Drawback of the full Duties of Customs which shall have been Canada, &c. paid upon the Importation thereof from any of the said Places into Newfoundland, provided Proof on Oath be made to the Satisfaction of the Collector and Controller of the Customs at the Port from whence such Rum or other Spirits shall be so Exported, that the full Duties on the Importation of such Rum or other Spirits at the said Port had been paid, and that a Certificate be produced under the Hands and Seals of the Collector and Controller of the Customs at Quebec, that such Rum or other Spirits had been duly landed in Canada: Provided always, that no Limitation as to Drawback shall be allowed upon any such Rum or other Spirits unless the same shall be shipped within One Year from the Day of the Importation of the same, nor unless such Drawback shall be duly claimed within One Year from the Day of such Shipment.

 XV.
-And be it further enacted, That the Master of every Ship arriving in any of the British Possessions in America, or the Island of Mauritius, or the Islands of Guernsey, Jersey, Alderney, or Sark, whether laden or in Ballast, shall come directly and before Bulk be broken, to the Custom House for the Port or District where he arrives, and there make a Report upon Oath in Writing to the Collector or Controller, or other proper officer, of the Arrival and Voyage of such Ship, stating her Name, Country, and Tonnage, and if British, the Port of Registry, the Name and Country of the Master, the Country of the Owners, the Number of the Crew, and how many are of such Ship, and whether she be laden or in Ballast, and if laden, the Marks, Numbers, and Contents of every Package and Parcel of Goods on board, and where the same was laden, and where and to whom consigned, and where any and what Goods, if any, had been unladen during the Voyage, as far as any of such Particulars can be known to him; and the Master shall further answer upon Oath all such Questions concerning the Ship, and the Cargo and the crew and the Voyage, as shall be demanded of him by such Officer; and if any Goods be unladen from any Ship before such Report be made, or if the Master fail to make such Report, or make an untrue Report, or o not truly answer the Questions demanded of him, he shall forfeit the Sum of One Hundred Pounds; and if any Goods be not Reported, such Goods shall be forfeited.
+And be it further enacted, That the Master of every Ship arri- Ship and Cargo to be ving in any of the British Possessions in America, or the Island of Mauritius, reported on Arrival. or the Islands of Guernsey, Jersey, Alderney, or Sark, whether laden or in Ballast, shall come directly, and before Bulk be broken, to the Custom House for the Port or District where he arrives, and there make a Report upon Oath in Writing to the Collector or Controller, or other pro-Particulars of Report. per Officer, of the Arrival and Voyage of such Ship, stating her Name, Country, and Tonnage, and if British, the Port of Registry, the Name and Country of the Master, the Country of the Owners, the Number of the Crew, and how many are of the Country of such Ship, and whether she be laden or in Ballast, and if laden, the Marks, Numbers, and Contents of every Package and Parcel of Goods on board, and where the same was laden, and where and to whom consigned, and where any and what Goods, if any, had been unladen during the Voyage, as far as any of such Particulars can be known to him; and the Master shall further answer upon Oath all such Questions concerning the Ship, and the Cargo and the Crew and the Voyage, as shall be demanded of him by such Officer; and it any Goods be unladen from any Ship before such Report be made, or if the Master fail to make such Report, or make an untrue Report. or do not truly answer the Questions demanded of him, he shall forfeit the Sum of One Hundred Pounds; and if anyGoods be not Reported, such Goods shall be forfeited.